jdoleary/Spellmasons/docs/old/TasksBackburner.md

+- Bug: When I quit it prompted brad to pick new spells
 - Upgrade choosing should occur after you finish, not before you start a level.
 Maybe when you portal
 - Dragger issues
     - Prediction issue: Dragger pulled me and then I got hit by people that didn't warn attention